-In Ramadan 2021, the last ten nights will begin on the night of Saturday 1st May 2021.
-Saturday night will be the 20th night of Ramadan.
-The 21st night will fall on the night of Sunday 2nd May 2021.
+In Ramadan 2022, the last ten nights will likely begin on the night of Wednesday 20th April 2022.
+Wednesday night will be the 20th night of Ramadan.
+The 27th night will fall on the night of Wednesday 27th April 2022.

 With the end of Ramadan comes our last efforts in gaining as many rewards as possible.
 In the last ten days there is a special opportunity for those who seek it: Laylat al-Qadr.
 We've put together six simple tips to help you maximise your rewards on this blessed night.

 Before we give you our tips, here's a quick reminder about what Laylat al-Qadr is, when it takes place, and the signs and rewards of this blessed night.

 Laylat al-Qadr has been translated into 'The Night of Power' or 'The Night of Destiny'.
 It is an honourable and auspicious night, upon which the Qur'an was first revealed.
 The Qur’an describes this night as 'better than a thousand months'.
 [The Noble Qur'an 97:3]